Cerebral Palsy and Jaundice

 What is Jaundice?

 According to the Centers for Disease Control and Prevention (CDC), jaundice is a medical condition marked by a yellowish tint to a newborn’s skin.
-Jaundice occurs when bilirubin breaks down in a baby’s body and i.
+Jaundice occurs when bilirubin accumulates in a baby’s body.
 Bilirubin is a yellowish-brown substance found in bile, created after the body’s older red blood cells break down.

 Newborns produce more red blood cells when compared to adults, which results in a higher turnover of the blood cells, leading to jaundice.
-Normally, the red blood cells eliminate via bowel movements, but if the infant’s intestines absorb the red blood cells, jaundice occurs.
-A newborn baby’s liver (especially those born prematurely) is still developing and may not be able to remove bilirubin yet.
+Normally, bilirubin is eliminated via bowel movements or broken down in the liver.
+A newborn baby’s liver (especially those born prematurely) is still developing and is less effective in removing bilirubin.

 Around 60% of all infants born in the United States have jaundice.
 While some infants have mild cases, the babies with high levels of bilirubin must be monitored closely as untreated jaundice can lead to severe medical problems, and in some cases, death.